-A top NYC brand agency used crowdsourcing for exactly this reason—generating multiple design options and honing in on the best user experience.
-As highlighted in the video below, this crowdsourcing challenge in the Topcoder Marketplace resulted in 18 unique application designs, helping their team deliver a winning solution for the customer.
+A top NYC brand agency used crowdsourcing for exactly this reason —generating multiple design options and honing in on the best user experience.
+As highlighted in the video below, this crowdsourcing challenge on Topcoder resulted in 18 unique application designs, helping their team deliver a winning solution for the customer.

 Principle 3: Think 10x, not 10 percent

 This Google principle is about striving to improve something by a tenfold difference rather than just improving it by ten percent.
 In other words, making a revolutionary change rather than an evolutionary change.

 Google clearly sets its sights on innovation that brings about big changes, but a more incremental approach can be right for many organizations.
 As explained in the Huffington Post article linked above, “innovation doesn’t always have to be about reinventing the wheel, it can also be about simply improving the wheel.”
 Every organization is unique, so setting innovation program goals is an important step zero.

 Whether you’re aiming to change the world or improve specific processes within your organization, a crowdsourced innovation program can multiply your number of innovation attempts by a factor of five or even ten.
 For example, HPE’s Living Progress Challenge sourced hundreds of innovative ideas for apps that can improve millions of lives.
 HPE vetted the ideas and partnered with Topcoder to run an Appathon, an Innovation Program that brought 17 top ideas through wireframing, design, and prototype development in just 12 weeks.